Krushna Chandra Gajapati: Role in the formation of Independent Odisha State

-Maharaja Krushna Chandra Gajapati, Utkal Gourav Madhusudan Das, Utkalamani Gopabandhu Das, Fakir Mohan Senapati and other eminent members of Utkal Sammilani demanded a separate Odisha state with an amalgamation of Oriya speaking areas in the then Orissa-Bihar-Bengal province.
+Maharaja Krushna Chandra Gajapati, Utkal Gourav Madhusudan Das, Utkalamani Gopabandhu Das, Fakir Mohan Senapati and other eminent members of Utkal Sammilani demanded a separate Odisha state with an amalgamation of Odia speaking areas in the then Odisha-Bihar-Bengal province.

 Finally, with the efforts of this Utkal Sammilani, the separate state of Odisha was formed on 1 April 1936.
 From that day, 1 April is celebrated by the Odia people as Utkal Divas.
-His estate in Vizagapatam district was partitioned into two – with the capital and major parts coming under Orissa whereas the remaining Telugu-majority areas remained in the Madras Presidency.
+His estate in Vizagapatam district was partitioned into two – with the capital and major parts coming under Odisha whereas the remaining Telugu-majority areas remained in the Madras Presidency.
 In 1937, the first Governor of Odisha, Sir John Austin Hubback invited Krushna Chandra to form the cabinet.
 He became the first Prime Minister of Odisha from 1 April 1937 to 18 July 1937, elected again for the second time from 24 November 1941 to 30 June 1944.

 Social and philanthropic services

 He was instrumental in the establishment of the Utkal University, the SCB Medical College, the famous Central Rice Research Institute in Bidyadharpur, Cuttack and later MKCG Medical College & Hospital in Berhampur.
 He set up many hospitals, schools, colleges, industrial institutions, modern agricultural farms and provided a record number of 1281 irrigation sagars or water-tanks in his agriculturally dominant native taluk.
 For this reason, the undivided Ganjam District was given the title 'the rice-bowl of Odisha'.
 Under Gajapati, scholarships were awarded to thousands of poor and meritorious students in humanities, science, agriculture, medicine, and engineering, among others.

 Apart from these, Maharaja was a well-known patron of the arts and research scholars in various fields.
-He supported the historical research of Padmasri Dr. Satyanarayana Rajguru and the production of gramophone records of the renowned Odissi musician Gayaka Siromani Apanna Panigrahi, who was his court musician (rajasangitagya) as well as a friend.
+He supported the historical research of Padmasri Dr. Satyanarayana Rajguru and the production of gramophone records of the renowned Odishi musician Gayaka Siromani Apanna Panigrahi, who was his court musician (rajasangitagya) as well as a friend.
 He was devoted towards ancient poets, especially Kabi Kalahansa Gopalakrusna of Paralakhemundi.
-Maharaja was himself an expert in ancient Odissi music and literature and has a number of original compositions to his credit, such as 'Manu Jau Nahi Ma', 'Radhadhara Sumadhura' and others.
+Maharaja was himself an expert in ancient Odishi music and literature and has a number of original compositions to his credit, such as 'Manu Jau Nahi Ma', 'Radhadhara Sumadhura' and others.